Revealing the properties of void galaxies and their assembly using the EAGLE simulation: Methodology

 \subsection{Void Catalogue}

-We use the void catalogue presented in \cite*{paillas2017} at $z=0$, in which galaxies with a stellar mass of $\geq 10^8\Msun$ are used as void tracers.
-Voids are found with a spherical underdensity finder, based on the algorithm presented in \cite*{padilla2005}.
-The algorithm starts by building a rectangular spatial grid and counting the number of galaxies in each cell of the grid.
+We employ the void catalogue presented in \cite*{paillas2017} at $z=0$.
+Here, we provide only a brief description of the catalogues; an extensive description of the void identification and associated void statistics in EAGLE are found in \cite*{paillas2017}.
+A spherical underdensity finder based on the algorithm described in \cite*{padilla2005} is used to locate cosmic voids.
+The algorithm begins by building a rectangular spatial grid and counting the number of galaxies within each grid cell.
 The centres of empty cells are considered candidates for void centres.
-Around each candidate, spheres are grown until the integrated galaxy number density in the sphere surpasses 20 per cent of the mean galaxy number density.
-The void radius, $\Rvoid$, is defined as the radius of the largest sphere that satisfies this criterion around any given centre.
-If two adjacent voids have centres that are closer than 40 per cent of the sum of their radii, the smallest of them is discarded from the catalogue.
-To validate $\Rvoid$ for the remaining voids, the void centre is relocated in different directions, and if the new radius is larger than $\Rvoid$, the position of the void centre is updated.
-The void catalogue contains 709 voids, nine of which have a radius larger than $10\,\pMpc$ and the smallest voids have a radius $\sim 3\,\pMpc$.
+Around each candidate, spheres are grown until the integrated galaxy number density in the sphere surpasses $20$ per cent of the mean galaxy number density.
+The void radius, $\Rvoid$, is defined as the radius of the largest sphere satisfying this criterion surrounding a given centre.
+If two adjacent voids have centres that are closer to a set percentage of the sum of their radii, the smallest of two is discarded from the catalogue.
+To validate $\Rvoid$ for the remaining voids, the void centre is moved in various directions, and if the new radius is larger than $\Rvoid$, the position of the void centre is updated. \cite{paillas2017} employed several tracers to identified voids and as well as varying degrees of overlap to examine the implications on voids statistics.
+In this study, we use the void catalogue in which galaxies with a stellar mass $\geq 10^8\Msun$ are tracers and there is $40$ percent overlap in the extent of the voids.
+The cumulative distribution of void sizes are depicted in Fig. 6 and Table 1 of \cite{paillas2017} for different tracers.
+Particularly, for the catalogue used in this work, there are $709$ voids whose sizes range from $4.9$ to $24.3$ with an mean of $7.0$ pMpc.
+Approximately $10$ per cent of the voids are larger than $10$ pMpc and $1$ per cent of the voids are larger than $15$ pMpc.